mjeanroy/junit-servers/README.md

 When embedded jetty is created, you can easyly use a custom configuration using a fluent API:

 - Define custom enironment properties that will be initialized before server startup and removed after server shutdown.
+- Define an override descriptor for web.xml, for example for loading a spring configuration with additional setup from test resources.
+- Define additional parent classpath from either existing Maven dependencies or jar files in a directory, helping with JSPs.
 - Define custom hooks to execute custom code before server startup and after server shutdown.

 ```java